Introductory tips to buy a lucky feng shui home

 6. Period 8 and Period 9 Money or Health

-As a general rule of thumb in Period 8 Year 2004 to 2023, refrain from seeing “artificial water” like roads, junctions, MRTs in the North-East Sector/direction using your house centre as the focal point.
+In Chinese Metaphysics, we use 20 year cycle to define timing.
+As a general rule of thumb in Period 8 2004 to 2023, avoid “water” in the North-East Sector/direction using your house centre as the focal point.
 Instead you should see buildings.

-In period 8, the water or roads leading to your house should be from South-West sector. and North for period 9.
-Assume you intend to choose a unit from siteplan, then overlooking a swimming pool in the SW or N direction from your window looks promising
+In period 8, the water should ideally be either South-West or East sector.
+As for Period 9, water should be either North or Southeast.
+Assume you intend to choose a unit from siteplan in period 9 overlooking a swimming pool in the N零神 or SE催官 are good choices.

 “山环水抱，气聚有情， 山管人丁， 水管财”

-In a very general sense, Mountain or tall buildings in today’s context equates health.
-Water in feng shui equates Wealth (not because of the cantonese word shui is wealth).
+In a very general context, tall buildings represents health and water equates Wealth (not because of the cantonese word shui is wealth).
 However water is not the only medium to activate wealth.
-Roads are just as important.
+External roads and how energy 气 are trapped are just as important.